-Community Garden Guidelines
+2021 Nimmo Community Garden Plot Guidelines

-3) Plot preparation and amending: we will provide compost from a local supplier.
-The Community plots will be tilled for in early spring, before planting begins.
+3) Plot preparation and amending: compost is included in your plot fee.
+The Community plots may be tilled in early spring, before planting begins.

 4) Plot must be mulched to prevent weeds.
-We ask you to commit to tend it at least once per week (5 hours minimum).
+Wheat straw is included in your plot fee.
+We ask you to commit to tending it at least once per week (5 hours minimum).

 Please remove ALL plants & non‐plant materials (string, wire, wood, metal, and garden decorations) so we can till.
 Dispose of properly in trash so the gardens are left neat and tidy.
-If you would like to grow a winter garden please discuss with us.
+If you would like to grow a winter garden, please discuss with us.